WriterBewareLogoSmall

 Emails, phone calls, Zoom–the method doesn’t matter, but it’s important to consult with the editor ahead of time, so they understand your needs–and, just as important, so that you understand what they will (and won’t) do for you.
 You should feel comfortable with the editor, and they with you.
 Be very wary of editorial services that won’t identify the editor you’ll be working with, or of an editor who is unwilling to dialog with you.

-The editorial contract or letter of agreement should detail the scope of the work to be done, the charges you’ll incur and when they’re due, the time period involved, who will be doing the editing (the editor themself, or a staffer or trainee?), termination provisions, and any provisions for followup or questions on the finished edit.
-Never work with an editor on a handshake basis.
+The editorial contract or letter of agreement should detail the scope of the work to be done, the charges you’ll incur and when they’re due, the timeline for the work, who will be doing the editing (the editor themself, or a staffer or trainee?), whether there will be a second round of editing, termination provisions, and any provisions for followup or questions on the finished edit (For an example, see Editors Canada’s sample freelance editing agreement).

 Last but definitely not least: know in advance what you want from the editor…and also what you need.

-Good advice from editor and author Jane Friedman: “Writers must have a level of sophistication and knowledge about their work (or themselves!) to know where their weaknesses are, and how a professional might assist them.
+:ood advice from editor and author Jane Friedman: “Writers must have a level of sophistication and knowledge about their work (or themselves!) to know where their weaknesses are, and how a professional might assist them.
 When writers ask me if they should hire a professional editor, it’s usually out of a vague fear their work isn’t good enough—and they think it can be ‘fixed.’
 There are many different types or levels of editing, and if you don’t know what they are—or what kind you need—then you’re not ready for a professional editor.”

 Caution Signs